Characters: Super Mario Bros: Wario and Company

 - Large Ham: Always over the top, with exaggerated actions and lines.

 - Laughably Evil: Their antics are the focus of the Camelot Mario sports games.

 - Mad Bomber: They are usually associated with bombs and explosives.

-- Meaningful Name: Portmanteus of the words "warui" and their rivals names.
-More details below for the respective characters
+- Meaningful Name: Portmanteaus of the words "warui" and their rivals' names.
+More details below for the respective characters.

 - Super Strength: They are polar opposites.
 Wario has great strength in his arms and punches, but his stubby legs are pretty weak on their own.
 Waluigi's arms are scrawny and he is usually pretty weak, but his long, lanky legs can deliver nasty kicks.